-- An easy installation process.
-You don’t need to worry about any API connections.
+An easy installation process.
+No need to worry about any API connections.
 You can set up Weglot with any site in just a few minutes.
 No coding or development necessary.

-- Automatic translation via machine translation.
-We use machine translation from the leading providers.
-This includes Google Translate—but it also includes DeepL, and Microsoft Translate.
+Automatic translation via machine translation.
+We use machine translation from the leading providers Google Translate, DeepL, and Microsoft Translate.
 And because we have APIs set up with each provider, you don’t have to worry about managing any active connections or juggling different platforms.
-Plus, Weglot will automatically detect any new content and translate it for you.
-That means your translated sites will always be up-to-date.

 An intuitive translation management platform.
 Weglot has a suite of intuitive translation management features like a Glossary, Visual Editor, and the option to hire professional translations.
 You can even use your mobile devices to manage your translations, whether you’re on an Android or running iOS.